ThomasArts/aetmodel/ThreatModel.md

 	(1.1.5) In error messages.
 		(1.1.5.1) Errors caused by arbitrary corruption of files on file system.
-		(1.1.5.2) Errors caused by invalid program state
+		(1.1.5.2) Errors caused by invalid program state [1.1.5.3] Memory dump caused by an Erlang VM crash

  * **Past attacks**
    *  [2012 | Generic | Ron was wrong, Whit is right | iacr eprint](https://eprint.iacr.org/2012/064.pdf)